Hidden Costs of Poor Communication in Teams: What's the Real Price? A Guide for Leaders

 Miscommunication, Rework, and Invisible Labor

-Miscommunication also forces employees to spend energy managing uncertainty:
+Employees also expend energy managing uncertainty:

 • Double-checking instructions